-Most home gardeners wait for the last spring frost to plant herbs and vegetables, and let the plants die with the first fall frost.
+Most home gardeners tlll after the last spring frost to plant herbs and vegetables, and let the plants die with the first fall frost.
 However, there are several cheap ways to extend both ends of the growing season.
-The following suggestions are inexpensive ways to enclose semi-hardy plants and allow passive solar heat to protect them from cold temperatures.
+The following suggestions are inexpensive methods to enclose semi-hardy plants and allow passive solar heat to protect them from cold temperatures.

 Cheap greenhouses and cold frames extend the growing season for several weeks or months.
-These basic systems may not protect plants during an extreme cold snap and won't work for every plant.
+Please note that these basic systems may not protect plants during an extreme cold snap and won't work for every plant.
 For example, eggplants will probably not survive the winter in Colorado without an expensive, energy-intensive greenhouse that is airtight and has a large heater.

 A cold frame is a very basic plant shelter with a clear roof designed to let in sunlight and keep plants warm.
 Cold frame walls should be relatively thick and insulating.
 Cement blocks or hay bales work nicely.
-The top can be anything solid and clear.
+The top can be any solid, transparent material.
 Glass traps warmth, so a discarded window is the best inexpensive option.
 For a more permanent cold frame, build a wood frame and attach the window to heavy-duty hinges.

 For any cold frame, make sure the top is easy to remove when the temperature climbs above 45 degrees Fahrenheit.
-On warmer days, the glass cover can act like a magnifying glass and burn the plants.
+Otherwise, on warmer days, the glass cover may act like a magnifying glass and burn the plants.
 During a cold snap with several days of freezing temperatures, cover the cold frame with blankets or burlap sacks.

 Handy carpenters can construct a sturdy wood frame and affix fiberglass walls and a ceiling.
 Be sure to frame out a door.
-Cheap doors may be available on local classifieds sites or at used building supply stores.
+Cheap doors may be available on local classified ad sites or at used building supply stores.

 A Few More Tips

-- Cold frames and greenhouses should be in full sun with good drainage to keep the plants out of frozen standing water.
-Consider leaning the frame against a home or garage.
-The building provides structural support and additional warmth.
+- Cold frames and greenhouses should be in full sun, with good drainage to keep the plants out of frozen standing water.
+Consider leaning the frame against a home or garage for structural support and additional warmth.

 - Paint plastic milk jugs black and fill them with water.
 They will absorb heat during the day and keep the greenhouse or cold frame warm through the winter.